MarieHouillon/2023-10-19-kit/index.md

     Employees and students from other German universities may apply after this date.
 </p>

 <p class="text-center">
+  {% comment %}
   <a href="https://forms.gle/x2Kixkt1nFtPkwQ38">
     <button type="button" class="btn btn-info">Register for this workshop</button>
   </a>
-  {% comment %}
-  Registration for this workshop is closed.
   {% endcomment %}

+  Registration for this workshop is not open yet.

 </p>

 <hr/>